nageshchauhan/thinkofjava.io/docs/fundamentals/4_arrays/arrays.md

 System.out.println(s.length()); //4
 ```

-**Note:** length variable applicable for Arrays, but not for String objects, whereas length() applicable for String object but not for Arrays.
+**Note:** length variable applicable for Arrays, but not for String objects, whereas length() applicable for a String object but not for Arrays.

 ```java linenums="1"
 String[] s = {"A", "AA", "AAA"};